dalSara/bachelor/README.md

 # Show & Do Booking System Prototype

 This is a prototype of a booking system for Show & Do Competence Sessions.
 This project is built on the CMS Contentful.
+Using Javascript.

 ## Requirements